-Do you want to explore Portugal only with a tent?
+Do you want to explore Portugal only with a tent or your camper van?
 We think that’s a great idea!
 You will be fully independent and that’s a great thing while in one of the countless beautiful places in Portugal.
 Everything you need to know for camping in Portugal will be bundled in this article.

 Things you need to know prior to leaving